Nursery education is for three and four year olds.

 Read about Newport catchment areas.

-- Closing date for applications is 14 September 2018
+- The closing date for applications was 18 September 2019

-When you make your application for nursery you will be asked to confirm your nursery school preferences, have you considered a Welsh-medium education for your child?
+When you make your application you will be asked to confirm your nursery school preferences - have you considered a Welsh-medium education for your child?

 Expressing a preference does not guarantee admission to your chosen nursery but it will give your child priority over children whose parents have not expressed a preference for it.